 Unlimited Liability

-Like a sole proprietorship, general partners have unlimited liability for all partnership debts.
+As in a sole proprietorship, general partners have unlimited liability for all partnership debts.
 Limited partners are only liable to the extent of their investments.

-Co-ownership of property
+Co-ownership of Property

 When a partnership is formed, any property (cash, receivables, equipment, etc.) transferred by the partners into the partnership becomes the property of the partnership as a whole.
 It does not go back to the original partner(s), should the original partner(s) decide to leave the partnership.

-No partnership income tax
+No Partnership Income Tax

 A partnership does not pay income taxes on its profits.
 All profits and losses are passed on a prorated basis to the individual partners, who then include their respective share in their own personal income tax returns.
 However, the partnership does file an information only tax return for the business as a whole.